Classified information in the United States

+Terminology

+The U.S. government uses the term Controlled Unclassified Information to refer to information that is not Confidential, Secret, or Top Secret, but the dissemination of which is still restricted.

 Reasons for such restrictions can include export controls, privacy regulations, court orders, and ongoing criminal investigations, as well as national security.
 Information that was never classified is sometimes referred to as "open source" by those who work in classified activities.
 Public Safety Sensitive (PSS) refers to information that is similar to Law Enforcement Sensitive but could be shared between the various public safety disciplines (Law Enforcement, Fire, and Emergency Medical Services).

-Peter Louis Galison, a historian and Director in the History of Science department at Harvard University, claims that the U.S. Government produces more classified information than unclassified information.
+Peter Louis Galison, a historian and director in the History of Science department at Harvard University, claims that the U.S. government produces more classified information than unclassified information.

+Spillage is defined as a security incident that results in the transfer of classified information onto an information system not authorized to store or process that information.

 Levels and categories of classification

-The United States government classifies sensitive information according to the degree which the unauthorized disclosure would damage national security.
+The United States government classifies sensitive information according to the degree to which the unauthorized disclosure would damage national security.
 The three primary levels of classification (from least to greatest) are Confidential, Secret, and Top Secret.

 However, even Top Secret clearance does not allow one to access all information at, or below, Top Secret level.
 Access requires the clearance necessary for the sensitivity of the information, as well as a legitimate need to obtain the information.
 For example, all US military pilots are required to obtain at least a Secret clearance, but they may only access documents directly related to their orders.

 To ensure that only those with a legitimate need to know can access information, classified information may have additional categorizations/markings and access controls that could prevent even someone with a sufficient level of clearance from seeing it.
 Examples of this include: Special Access Program (SAP), Sensitive Compartmented Information (SCI), Restricted Data (RD), and Alternative or Compensatory Control Measures (ACCM).

 The classification system is governed by Executive Order rather than by law.
 An exception is information on nuclear weapons, materials and power, where levels of protection are specified in the Atomic Energy Act of 1954, see restricted data.
 Typically each president will issue a new executive order, either tightening classification or loosening it.
 The Clinton administration made a major change in the classification system by issuing an executive order that for the first time required all classified documents to be declassified after 25 years unless they were reviewed by the agency that created the information and determined to require continuing classification.
 Executive Order 13292, issued by President George W. Bush in 2003 relaxed some declassification requirements.